Adva Rodogovsky Trauma and Loss Therapy

 About Me

 People come to me for help on a wide range of issues.
-Here are a few of the more common difficulties that can be supported through counselling:
+Here are a few of the more common difficulties that can be supported through therapy

 EMDR